 Tax burden refers to the total tax paid as a proportion of total income.
-The Maine State Planning Office calculates tax burden by the following method: It combines local and state taxes and divides by the total income received by the population of the state.
-This method shows how much money the population as a whole has from which to pay state and local taxes.
-State taxes include personal and corporate income and sales taxes, insurance taxes on hospitals, taxes on some industries, and fees collected for hunting and fishing licenses.
+The Maine Office of Fiscal and Program Review calculates tax burden by the following method: It combines local and state taxes and divides by the total income received by the population of the state.
+This method shows how much money the population as a whole has from which to pay state and local State taxes include personal and taxes. corporate income and sales taxes, insurance taxes on hospitals, taxes on some industries, and fees collected for hunting and fishing licenses.
 Local taxes include auto excise, property, and watercraft taxes.
-Total income available the population includes dividends, interest, rent, salaries, proprietors' income, social security and welfare income.
+Total income to available the population includes dividends, interest, rent, salaries, proprietors' income, social security and welfare income.